Cats are highly valued pets in many Australian households and are an excellent companions when properly cared for.

 Council receives complaints from residents who are experiencing issues with nuisance cats.

-If a cat is found wandering on a property and is not identified it can be seized and impounded and the owner will be required to pay a release fee when reclaiming the cat from the pound.
+If a cat is found wandering on a property and is not identified it can be seized and impounded.
+The owner will be required to pay a release fee when reclaiming the cat from the pound.

-If the cat is not micro-chipped the cat will be left for the pound to re-home.
+If the cat is not micro-chipped the cat will be left for the pound to attempt to re-home.

 What to do about nuisance cats